 100%

-It depends on your home's location and what type of panels you're installing.
-With the winter months in Alabama being very mild, you have significant leeway to install your panels, though they won't reach peak performance until summer arrives.
+It depends on your location and the kind of panels you plan to use.
+With the winter months in Alabama being very mild, you have a wide time window to install your panels, though they won't achieve peak performance until summer arrives.

 The answer ultimately depends on your specific situation.
 You'll be eligible for a federal tax credit of up to 30% of the system's cost, as well as state or local incentives depending on where you are.
 As for insurance, you'll need to let your insurer know about your new solar panels.
 Your premium may increase due to added property values, but you'll have peace of mind if a covered event happens to the system.